ivov/eslint-plugin-n8n-nodes-base/docs/rules/community-package-json-n8n-missing.md

 # community-package-json-n8n-missing

-The `description` key must be present in the `package.json` of a community package.
+The `n8n` key must be present in the `package.json` of a community package.

 📋 This rule is part of the `plugin:n8n-nodes-base/community-nodes` config.